DivanDesign/EvolutionCMS.snippets.ddGetDocuments/README.md

 * `extenders[i]`
 	* Desctription: Extender name.
 		Be aware that the order of extender names can affect the output.
+		Extender names are case insensitive (the following names are equal: `pagination`, `Pagination`, `pAgInAtIoN`, etc).
 	* Valid values:
 		* `'pagination'`
 		* `'tagging'`
 		* `'search'`
+		* `'sortFromURL'`
 	* **Required**

 * `extendersParams`